 A singer of “incisive vocal power and fierce theatrical acuity”, Mark Delavan is sought after throughout the United States and Europe for the most demanding roles in his repertoire.
 He regularly appears in the title roles of Der Fliegende Holländer, Falstaff and Rigoletto, and as Iago in Otello, Scarpia in Tosca, Jochanaan in Salome, and Amonasro in Aida.
 In the summer of 2011, Mr. Delavan completed his first performances as Wotan/Wanderer in Wagner’s Der Ring des Nibelungen for San Francisco Opera’s new production by Francesca Zambello. . . .
 The San Francisco Examiner said, “A great new Wotan has arrived.
 Mark Delavan is both majestic and heartbreakingly human.
 His acting, diction and warm, broad voice impress throughout…When he stumbles under the weight of his sorrow, when he spits out words of anger, Delavan joins the historic line of Wotans to remember.”

-In the 2015/2016 season, Mark Delavan will sing Amonasro in Aida at the Metropolitan Opera and Jack Rance in La faniculla del West at Michigan Opera Theatre.
+In the current season, Mark Delavan will sing Amonasro in Aida at the Metropolitan Opera and Jack Rance in La faniculla del West at Michigan Opera Theatre.
 Mark Delavan recently returned to the Deutsche Oper Berlin as Jupiter in Die liebe der Danae and Alfio/Tonio in the double-bill of Cavalleria rusticana/Pagliacci.
-He returns to Pittsburgh Opera in the title role of Nabucco and debuts as Jochanaan in Salome at Teatro Carlo Felice in Genova under Fabio Luisi.
-He also sings Jack Rance in La fanciulla del West at Santa Fe Opera.
+He returned to Pittsburgh Opera in the title role of Nabucco and debuted as Jochanaan in Salome at Teatro Carlo Felice in Genova under Fabio Luisi.
+He also sang Jack Rance in La fanciulla del West at Santa Fe Opera.
 Last season, he returned to San Francisco Opera and the Lyric Opera of Chicago as Scarpia.
 He also created the role of Giovanni in the world premiere of Marco Tutino’s Two Women (La Ciociara) at San Francisco Opera.
 In concert, Mr. Delavan was heard in Kurt Weill’s The Road of Promise with the Collegiate Chorale at Carnegie Hall and with the New York Choral Society in Mendelssohn’s St. Paul.